howerj/liblisp/liblisp.md

 The following is a list of all the built in subroutines that are always available.

-        &                  Perform a bitwise AND on two integers
-        |                  Perform a bitwise OR on two integers
-        ^                  Perform a bitwise XOR on two integers ~                  Perform a bitwise inversion on an integer
-        +                  Add two numbers
-        -                  Subtract a number from another number
-        *                  Multiply two numbers together
-        %                  Calculate the remainder of a division /                  Divide two numbers
-        =                  Test for equality
-        eq                 Test for equality
-        >                  Greater than test
-        <                  Less than test
-        cons               Create a new cons cell
-        car                Get the first value of a cons cell cdr                Get the second value of a cons cell list               Create a list from multiple expressions match              Match a string based on a patten scons              Concatenate two strings
-        scar               Get the first character in a string scdr               Get a string excluding the first character eval               Evaluate an expression
-        trace-level!
-Set the trace level
-        gc                 Control the garbage collector
-        length             Get the length of an expression or string input?
-Check if an IO object is set up for reading output?
-Check if an IO object is set up for writing eof?
-Check if an IO object has its End Of File marker set flush              Flush an output stream
-        tell               Get the current file position indicator seek               Perform a seek in a file open               Open an IO object for reading or writing (not both) get-char           Get a character
-        get-delim          Read in a line delimited by a character read               Read in a S-Expression
-        put                Print a string, unescaping it
-        put-char           Print a character
-        print              Print out an S-Expression
-        ferror             Check if an IO object has encountered an error system             Run a command in the systems command processor remove             Remove files
-        rename             Rename files
-        all-symbols        Return all the symbols encountered (bound or not) hash-create        Create a hash table
-        hash-lookup        Lookup a value in a hash by string hash-insert        Insert a value into a hash coerce             Convert types
-        time               Return the time
-        getenv             Get an environment variable
-        random             The Pseudo Random Number Generator
-        seed               Seed the Pseudo Random Number Generator date               Return a list of integers representing the date assoc              Find a value in an association list locale!
-Set the locale
-        trace              Control the tracing of an object binary-logarithm   Calculate the binary logarithm of an integer close              Close an IO object
-        type-of            Return an integer-enum for the type of an object timed-eval         Eval with execution time

 * &

 Perform the bitwise and of two integers.